Tuesday, 31 March 2020

 The deliberate destruction of evidence is understandable; it prevented any challenge to the verdict ever being lodged.
 Once marked and destroyed, nothing could be appealed.
 You could not point to course work assessments because there were none.
 Your tutor could not plead on your behalf because once printed, the results were as Final as Finals themselves.
 Maybe there were occasional typographical errors; who knows.

 There were things which students would grumble about beforehand.
 It was considered an advantage if one of your own teachers was on the Board of Examiners that year.
 They would be involved in setting the questions and would be unlikely to set ones on topics which they had not taught you.
 It would be wildly implausible to suppose that no tutor’s recommendations as to What to Revise were ever influenced by what they knew was coming up on the printed paper.
 Maybe a whole paper was occasionally leaked.
 Students who didn’t have tutors on the Board pumped those who did for any titbits of advice.
-And, of course, even though the scripts were numbered to provide anonymity they were handwritten and a tutor would probably recognise the work of his or her own students - though in 1968 his students would outnumber hers by about six to one.
+And, of course, even though the scripts were numbered to provide anonymity they were handwritten and a tutor would probably recognise the work of his or her own students - though in 1968 male students outnumbered female by about six to one and the faculty gap was even larger.

 If you got called to viva that had both advantages and perils: in 1968 Michael Rosen, the children’s author, then taking his Finals in English had an unsuccessful run-in with Dame Helen Gardner, determined to stop him getting a First.
-He writes about it in his recent autobiography They Call You Pisher (pages 289-91).
+He had alphas in all his papers except that which she marked.
+She had given him a delta to hole below the waterline his chance of a First and she was not going to retreat; she had a grudge against him which went deeper than any disatisfaction with his examination script.
+The story is now told in Rosen’s 2017 autobiography They Call You Pisher (pages 289-91).

 I still have the breakdown of the marks in each of my eight 1968 Finals papers which combined to give me my degree classification: ααβ ααβ ααβ/3 αβ αβ βα βα βα.
 That is as open as the box ever can be, but in the absence of the scripts it’s all Greek (the /3 punctiliously records the fact that in one paper I answered only three questions rather than the required four).

 We do things differently now.
 It is all much more objective.
-We have course work and percentages and External Examiners - and Model Answers all over the Internet.
+We have course work and percentages and External Examiners - and Model Essays all over the Internet.